Takudzwatichivangani/Sentiment-Analysis-Amazon-Alexa-Product/README.md

 # Methods Used:
 * Data Collection: Collect Amazon reviews dataset with sentiment labels.
 * Data Preprocessing: Clean the dataset by removing irrelevant characters, punctuation, and noise.
 Perform text normalization techniques such as lowercasing, stemming, or lemmatization.
 * Feature Extraction: Convert the text data into numerical features that can be used as input for machine learning algorithms.
-Common techniques include bag-of-words, TF-IDF, or word embeddings.
+Common techniques include bag-of-words or word embeddings.
 * Model Training: Select an appropriate machine learning algorithm, such as logistic regression, decision tree classifier or decision random forest classifier.
 Train the model using the labeled training dataset.
 * Model Evaluation: Evaluate the performance of the trained model on the testing dataset using appropriate metrics such as accuracy, precision, recall, and F1 score.
-* Model Fine-tuning: Optimize the model by fine-tuning hyperparameters or trying different approaches, such as using different word embeddings or deep learning architectures.
 * Model Deployment: Once the model achieves satisfactory performance, deploy it to production and use it to predict the sentiment of new, unseen Amazon reviews.